8 New Updates To Warrantable & Non-Warrantable Condo Mortgage Rules For 2018

 - A single person or entity owns more than 10% of all units.

-- It is in a project where most of the units are rented to non-owners.
+- It is in a project where most of the units are currently renting out to non-owners.

 In addition, a condo unit in a project involved in litigation of any kind is usually non-warrantable.
 This is true whether the community is the plaintiff or the defendant in the suit.
 Non-warrantable condo financing is unavailable through Fannie Mae and Freddie Mac, the FHA or the VA.
 To get a non-warrantable condo mortgage, you will need to talk with a specialty lender.